juanm4/hexagonal-architecture-frontend/README.md

 For example, suppose you are developing a shopping cart.
 One use case could be: "A shopping cart can not have more than 10 products".
 Another use case: "A shopping cart can not have the same product twice or more".
 We can see the use cases as requirements in our application.

-The data requests to backend belong to **infrastructure** layer, and it is something that our app doesn't need to know, even if we manage the backend (it is a different applications and has different architecture needs.
+The data requests to backend belong to **infrastructure** layer, and it is something that our app doesn't need to know, even if we manage the backend (it is a different applications and has different architecture needs).
 At some point, the data scheme of backend could change, and we don't want to our app can be affected by that.

 Another part that belong to **infrastructure** is the management of local data, like session data, cookies or local databases.
 Of course, we have to deal with this, but it is not part of our **domain**.